openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 Mount the `./servable_unary` or `./servable_stream` which contains:
 - `model.py` and `config.py` - python scripts which are required for execution and use [Hugging Face](https://huggingface.co/) utilities with [optimum-intel](https://github.com/huggingface/optimum-intel) acceleration.
 - `config.json` - which defines which servables should be loaded
-- `graph.pbtxt` - which defines MediaPipe graph containing python calculator
+- `graph.pbtxt` - which defines MediaPipe graph containing python node

 Depending on the use case, `./servable_unary` and `./servable_stream` showcase different approach:
 - *unary* - single request - single response, useful when the request does not take too long and there are no intermediate results